-The mini series was first announced to be in development on 26 November 2018 by Screen Daily.
+The mini series, which is described as a “Victorian Moonlighting” by Declan O’Dwyer in our exclusive interview with the director, was first announced to be in development on 26 November 2018 by Screen Daily.
 On 25 March 2019 Deadline then reported that A+E Networks International gave a formal series order.
 Pre-production started in June 2019 and principal photography began in early July in Dublin with the Irish production company ShinAwiL overseeing it.
 Rachael New is credited as showrunner and creator with Declan O’Dwyer directing all episodes.

 - 1×01 Inheritance